icecc/icecream/README.md

 Installation
 -------------------------------------------------------------------------

-We recomend that you use packages maintained by your distribution if possible.
+We recommend that you use packages maintained by your distribution if possible.
 Your distribution should provide customized startup scripts that make icecream fit better into the way your system is configured.

-We highly recomend you install [icemon](https://github.com/icecc/icemon) with icecream.
+We highly recommend you install [icemon](https://github.com/icecc/icemon) with icecream.

 If you want to install from source see the instructions in the README file